justdvnsh/WallUP/README.md

 <!-- ROADMAP -->
 ## Roadmap for Version 1 release of the app.

-- [x] Add README
+- [x] ~Add README~
-- [x] Setup a clean architecture for the app
+- [x] ~Setup a clean architecture for the app~
-- [x] Parse Animes
+- [x] Parse Wallpapers
-    - [x] Parse Anime Details
+    - [x] ~Parse Wallpaper Details~
-        - Create a new modern UI for the Anime Detail fragment
+        - ~Create a new modern UI for the Wallpaper Detail fragment~
-    - [x] Add Anime Search option
+    - [x] ~Add Wallpaper Search option~
-        - Handle the errors when anime not found
+        - Handle the errors when wallpaper or collection not found
     - Handle the network error (When not connected to internet)
     - Handle cases when the unwanted errors occur
-        - Could Not Parse Exception
+        - ~Could Not Parse Exception~
         - Could Not Load Exception
     - Make the background function calls more efficient.
-    - Need a better architecture for video player
-        - handle audio focus change
-        - add PIP mode for the player
-        - handle speed changes
-        - handle quality changes
-- [x] Parse Mangas
-    - Setup the home page for mangas
-    - Parse Manga details
-        - Create a modern UI for the Manga detail page
-        - Setup viewpager based manga player to read manga like a book
-    - Handle the network error (When not connected to internet)
-    - Handle cases when the unwanted errors occur
-        - Could Not Parse Exception
-        - Could Not Load Exception
-    - Need a better architecture for manga player
-            - handle viewpager
-            - handle night light support
-            - handle quality changes
 - [x] Setup Favorites page
-    - Make a viewpager to display all the saved animes in one tab, while all the saved mangas in the other.
+    - Make a viewpager to display all the saved wallpapers in one tab, while all the saved collections in the other.
     - setup room to save the details
     - make a modern motion layout based UI for the page.
 - [x] Setup Settings page